 Have you passed on retail sales training because you either didn’t think it would work or you had a bad experience in the past?
 You're not alone.

-Many business owners and managers have tried all kinds of in-person and computer programs, retreats, and more but couldn’t get their associates to use what they've learned.
+Many business owners and managers have tried various in-person and computer programs, retreats, and other activities but have had trouble getting their associates to use what they've learned.

-Then they felt like they wasted their time and were left wondering why it didn't work.
+Then, they felt like they wasted their time and wondered why it didn't work.

-Good customer service seems intuitive enough, so why are some people so unwilling to put into practice what they've learned?
+Good customer service seems intuitive enough, so why are some people unwilling to practice what they've learned?
 Besides, better service could ultimately mean more sales, bonuses, or commissions for them, right?

 Seven reasons why your training doesn't work